RibbonCommunications/webrtc-ios-sdk/tutorials/MobileSDK iOS User Guide.md

 Possible values of the ringingFeedbackOption configuration parameter are APP, SERVER and AUTO.

-When ringingFeedbackOption is SERVER, SPiDR/Kandy Link sends the Ringing notification to the caller immediately after sending the callStart notification to the callee.
+When ringingFeedbackOption is SERVER, Ribbon WebRTC Gateway sends the Ringing notification to the caller immediately after sending the callStart notification to the callee.

 When ringingFeedbackOption is APP, Ringing Feedback is reponsibility of application.